AIxCyberChallenge/example-crs-architecture/example-crs-architecture/README.md

 - `kubectl config get-contexts` - lists the current contexts in your kubeconfig
 - `kubectl describe deployment <deployment name>` - provides detailed information about your deployment
 - `kubectl get pods -l app=<appName>` - lists pods labeled with `<appName>`
-- `kubectl logs <podName>` - retrieves the stdout and stderr streams from the containers within the speicified pod
+- `kubectl logs <podName>` - retrieves the stdout and stderr streams from the containers within the specified pod
 - `kubectl get svc <service name>` - checks the status of service, e.g. the load balancer `crs-webservice-lb`

 ## State